Basic X-Ray Technician Certificate: Program Overview

 Employment Outlook and Salary Information

-The BLS reported that about 220,000 jobs were held by radiologic technologists and technicians in 2010.
+The BLS reported that about 241,000 jobs were held by radiologic technologists in 2012.
 A large number of the jobs were in hospitals.
-Jobs in the field were projected to grow 28% from 2010-2020.
-This growth was attributed to an increase in the need for diagnostic imaging.
-The BLS reported that the median annual salary for radiologic technologists and technicians was $54,620, as of May 2012.
+Jobs in the field were projected to grow 21% from 2012-2022.
+This faster-than-average growth was attributed to an increase in the need for diagnostic imaging.
+The BLS reported that the median annual salary for radiologic technologists was $55,200, as of May 2012=3.

 Licensing and Certification Info